Does ActiveExit require product activation or license validation?

 Yes, you can use the same license key, provided that you are installing it on no more computers than included in your license.
 Please refer to the file License.rtf (installed along with other files of ActiveExit) for the detailed description of the terms of using this software on more than one computer.

-1. Use the configuration utility of ActiveExit: just press the About button and then click on the Enter License Key button.
+If you have purchased a business license, use the configuration utility of ActiveExit: just press the About button and then click on the Enter License Key button.

 IMPORTANT: When entering your license information, make sure you are entering the Licensed To name and the license key exactly as they are shown on your license certificate, including all capitalization and punctuation.
 Otherwise, ActiveExit may not accept the license key or may not register your information properly.
 You may wish to copy and paste the name and key from our message into the form, to avoid typos.